lsuazo/dotfiles/README.md

 * solid vim setup
     - nvim
         * sudo/brew - or install - or build
+        * sudo install yields a version that is too old for some plugs - can just download tar ball from git
     - vim-plug
         * junegunn/vim-plug - simple curl script
         * in ~/.local/share/nvim/